linear-equation-digilians/linear-equation-digilians/README.md

 ------------------------------------------------------------------------

-## 📜 Academic Purpose
+## Academic Purpose

-This project was developed as part of a university assignment to demonstrate OOP principles, matrix operations, and solving linear systems programmatically.
+This project was developed as part of the **Fundamentals of Programming** course at **Digilians**.
+The main objective of this project is to apply Object-Oriented Programming (OOP) principles and implement matrix-based methods to solve systems of linear equations programmatically.